 What is important here is not to get stuck with a model that might work for someone else but not your brand.
 You need to carefully examine your needs and then choose the right software development life cycle methodology that will be suited specifically for your brand.

 A software development life cycle can take a while.
-Each phase of the software development life cycle requires some time to successfully complete before we can move on to the next phase.
+Each phase of its phases requires some time to successfully complete before we can move on to the next phase.

 Unfortunately, according to a study by KPMG, as many as 85% of software development projects go over their initial schedule.